Rules for the Submission of Theses for Research Degrees - 2021/22

 (1) Any thesis must be written in English and presented in the required form.

-(3) Two copies are required of the candidate.
-If a candidate is successful one copy of the thesis shall be deposited in the University Library and shall be allowed to leave it only on conditions approved by the Senate.
-The second copy shall be deposited with the School most concerned with the thesis.
-Candidates should submit the Library copy of the final version of their thesis, as approved by their Examiners, in electronic format in portable document format (pdf).
-The electronic copy must be submitted at the same time as the printed copy (where required) and should be identical to the printed version, which is deposited with the School.
+(4) If a candidate is successful a copy of the thesis shall be deposited in the University Library and shall be allowed to leave it only on conditions approved by the Senate.
+Candidates should submit the final version of their thesis, as approved by their Examiners, in electronic format in portable document format (pdf).
 Where redaction of material from the thesis has been approved by the University a copy of the redacted version of the thesis must also be submitted.

-(4) The texts of theses shall, as far as possible, be typewritten on ISO A4 size paper of good quality and bound in a fixed binding of boards with black cloth back or other suitable binding.
-The volume shall bear the name of the candidate, the title of the thesis, the name of the degree for which the thesis is submitted and the date of submission.
+(5) The title page of the thesis shall bear the name of the candidate, the title of the thesis, the name of the degree for which the thesis is submitted and the date of submission.

 In the case of the Professional Practice programme in the School of Art, Media and American Studies